Coptrz Top 5 Tips for Flying in Winter – Your very own Drone Survival Guide

 It is imperative therefore that you monitor battery health and check your batteries are functioning normally before take off.
 Checking your battery has an adequate charge is something you should be doing as part of your preflight checks anyway.

 As a general rule, you should ensure batteries are at room temperature before use.
 While it can be beneficial to store batteries at colder temperatures.
 You should never attempt to charge a battery at or below 0ºC.
-Doing so could cause an explosion, so always wait until batteries have reached room temperature before charging.
+Doing can cause irreversible damage, so always wait until batteries have reached room temperature before charging.

 One of the best ways to reduce battery malfunctions during winter is to use a drone such as the Mavic 2 Enterprise which has self-heating batteries.
 The Inspire 2 and Matrice 200 series also uses the TB50 & TB55 batteries, which are self-heating.
 This eliminates the need for using separate battery heaters or waiting for the batteries to reach room temperature before use.

 Follow this drone survival guide to maintain battery health and have a safe flight:

 - Check batteries are fully charged before flight